 Petition forms are available in the Office of Admissions and Records.
-The University Petitions Committee will take action on the petition based on recommendations provided by appropriate officers and the student will be notified of the decision.
+The University Petitions Committee will take action on the petition based on recommendations provided by appropriate officers and the student will be notified of the decision in writing.
 Results of the action will be placed in the student's file in the Office of Admissions and Records.

-The petitions committee members shall consist of the associate dean of each college, or designee, the university registrar, an academic programs representative, the director of Academic Advising Services, one faculty member of the University General Education Committee, and the associate registrar, who will serve as the secretary.
+The petitions committee members shall consist of the associate dean of each college, or designee, an academic programs representative, the director of the Academic Advising Center, one faculty member of the University General Education Committee, and the university registrar, who will serve as the secretary.